openmainframeproject/tac/process/project_stages.md

 To be accepted to the Incubation Stage, a project must complete the [proposal process](proposal_process.md).

-Every 12 months, each Incubation Stage project will come to a vote with the TSC.
+Every 12 months, each Incubation Stage project will come to a vote with the TAC.
 A supermajority vote is required to renew a project at Incubation Stage for another 12 months or move it to active stage.
 If there is not a supermajority for any of these options, the project is not renewed.

 In the case of an Incubation Stage project that is not renewed with OMP, the trademark will be returned to the project maintainers or an organization they designate.